Jsaltin95/Johan_Saltin_Public_Projects/README.md

 Welcome to my Github.
 Within the repository you will be able to find different projects and documents.

+Hardware Projects
 * Sha-3 fifo limit
 * Sha-3 time limit
 * MAC (multiplier and accumulator)
 * Verilog vending machine project
-* 9-bit ripple carry adder documentation
+* 9-bit ripple carry adder

+Software Projects